Siege of Mora: British occupation of Sava

+Siege

 First allied attack

 On the night of 27 August, Captain Fox led a detachment of French and British troops to the very top of Mora mountain, in hopes of attacking the German trenches from above.
 When morning came the Allied forces began to fire down into the German trenches, but found they were beyond effective range.
 The Allied detachment was then counter-attacked by the Germans, who forced them to retreat back down the mountain.
 As they made their way down a thick mist fell, causing a group to become disoriented and wander away from the main detachment.
-When the fog rose, Captain Fox's soldiers saw counter-attacking German troops in the distance wearing red fezzes, and, mistaking them for the similarly-uniformed French troops who had gone astray, did not initially engage them.
+When the fog rose, Captain Fox's soldiers saw counter-attacking German troops in the distance wearing red fezzes, and, mistaking them for the similarly uniformed French troops who had gone astray, did not initially engage them.
 The German force overwhelmed the British, killing three, including a doctor, capturing one, and forcing the rest to retreat back to Sava.
 The Germans lost one African soldier in this encounter.